 The first step is to apply tape sealant (butyl tape) along the top edge of the panels.
 Next, place the outside closure atop the tape, and apply tube sealant along the top of the closure.

 The peak trim needs to be cut, angled, and folded to fit on top of the closure as well as the end of the rake trim.
 Finally, once the trim has been placed, fasteners need to be applied atop each major rib of the metal roofing.

 For most people, installing metal roof flashing requires more time and effort than they’re willing to spend.
 This is the reason they hire experienced metal roofing contractors to manage the project for them.

-Kloeckner Metals has nearly 50 years of experience in handling metal roofing projects, from early design to fabrication.
-Call (808) 682-3000 today or fill out this short form to receive a free estimate based on your roofing needs.
+Kloeckner Metals Hawaii has nearly 50 years of experience in handling metal roofing projects, from early design to fabrication.
+Call (678) 259-8800 today to receive a free estimate based on your roofing needs.